N.O.R.E.

 Think about it...".

-Jadakiss blesses the flow lovely a la 'Banned From T.V.'
+Jadakiss also blesses the flow lovely a la 'Banned From T.V.'

 "Ayo Jada spit crazy new flows